adwhit/lost-in-the-stacks/slides.md

 // same as above, slightly different medium size func huge2(i int) byte {
-        var bigarr [hugesize]byte
+	    // allocate a large array, forces a new substack var bigarr [hugesize]byte
-        bigarr[i] = medium2(i)
+	    // call medium1. medium2 stack frame is placed in current substack bigarr[i] = medium2(i)
         return bigarr[2*i]
 }

 func medium2(i int) byte {
-	    // allocate array that takes up *all* of new split stack var medarr [mediumsize2]byte
+	    // allocate array that takes up *all* of rest of the substack var medarr [mediumsize2]byte
-		// now the call to small causes a new split stack to be allocated: slow! for k := 0; k < 100000000; k++ {
+		// now the call to `small` causes a new substack to be allocated: slow! for k := 0; k < 100000000; k++ {
+                // allocate
                 medarr[i] = small(i)
+                // destroy
         }
         return medarr[2*i]
 }